StuPro-TOSCAna/TOSCAna/docs/dev/plugins/transformation-lifecycle/lifecycle-architecture.md

-# Transformation Lifecycle Archtecture
+# Transformation Lifecycle Architecture

 ## Introduction

-This document and the corresponding diagrams represent a potential architecture for the lifecycle operations of a transformation described in Pull Request #159.
+This document and the corresponding diagrams represent a potential architecture for the lifecycle operations of a transformation described in Pull Request [#159](https://github.com/StuPro-TOSCAna/TOSCAna/pull/159).
 It was expected, that a transformation has to support the following operations (descriptions have been taken from [here](transformation-lifecycle.md)):

 1. `validate()` - The validation phase performs several checks to ensure that the transformation can even be executed (for details see [Validation Phase](#validation-phase))
 3. `prepare()` - in this step the plugin processes the graph to transform it in the following step.
 For example the kubernetes plugin needs to split the graph into container and pods.